shbe-aau/multi-pose-estimation/README.md

    ```

-   - Run `bash build.sh` in `dockerfiles/pytorch3d` to build the Docker images.
+   - Run `bash build.sh` in `dockerfiles/pytorch3d` to build the Docker image.
    - (Optional) Run `bash build.sh` in `dockerfiles/aae` to build the Docker image for running the AAE (Augmented Autoencoder) - this is only needed for evaluation of the AAE approach.

 Tested working on Ubuntu 16.04 LTS with Docker 18.09.7 and NVIDIA docker 2.3.0, and on Ubuntu 16.04 LTS with Docker 19.03.4 and NVIDIA docker 2.3.0.

-Already built images can be found at: pending
+A pre built image can be found at: https://hub.docker.com/r/shbe/pytorch3d_multi_pose

 ## Prepare models and data